-The daytime dance / academic academy at Harbour Dance Studios is entering it’s eighth year for the 2017/2018 season!
+The Harbour Dance Studios daytime academic program is entering it’s eighth year for the 2017/2018 season!
 As one of the first and longest running programs in the province we are very excited for our next season!
 Our dancers have gone on to professional schools including the National Ballet, Royal Winnipeg Ballet, School of Contemporary Dancers, the Joffrey Ballet, Arts Umbrella, and others.

 During the daytime Studio C transforms into an active learning classroom with mobile furniture and workstations.
 The teacher works with students individually and in groups to meet the goals in their learning plans.
 With direct supervision and integrated academic management students have excellent learning support and are able to move rapidly and effectively through the course material.